Qajar Iran: Development and decline

-One of the greatest achievements of Amir Kabir was the building of Dar ol Fonoon in 1851, the first modern university in Persia and the Middle East.
+One of the greatest achievements of Amir Kabir was the building of Dar ol Fonoon in 1851, the first modern university in Iran and the Middle East.
 Dar-ol-Fonoon was established for training a new cadre of administrators and acquainting them with Western techniques.
-It marked the beginning of modern education in Persia.
+It marked the beginning of modern education in Iran.
 Amir Kabir ordered the school to be built on the edge of the city so it could be expanded as needed.
-He hired French and Russian instructors as well as Persians to teach subjects as different as Language, Medicine, Law, Geography, History, Economics, and Engineering, amongst numerous others.
+He hired French and Russian instructors as well as Iranians to teach subjects as different as Language, Medicine, Law, Geography, History, Economics, and Engineering, amongst numerous others.
 Unfortunately, Amir Kabir did not live long enough to see his greatest monument completed, but it still stands in Tehran as a sign of a great man's ideas for the future of his country.

 These reforms antagonized various notables who had been excluded from the government.
 They regarded the Amir Kabir as a social upstart and a threat to their interests, and they formed a coalition against him, in which the queen mother was active.
 She convinced the young shah that Amir Kabir wanted to usurp the throne.
 In October 1851, the shah dismissed him and exiled him to Kashan, where he was murdered on the shah's orders.
 Through his marriage to Ezzat od-Doleh, Amir Kabir had been the brother-in-law of the shah.